Inao0/NewToolsInPharo/Chapters/MuTalk/MuTalk.md

 MuTalk offers several options for configuring the analysis and good default values.
 They allow to select which kind of mutation to apply, which methods to mutate, allocating budgets for the analysis, filtering the tests to use and logging.
 This sections goes into details about each of those options.
 If you are not interested in the details of these options, you can skip ahead to the next section on [exploring the results](#exploring-the-results)

-**Note:** In the following section, if nothing is specified regarding the use of the objects mentioned, simply create the object with `new`.
-If you need to specify an additional parameter when creating the object, this will be indicated.

 #### Choosing the type of mutations

 Mutation operators are objects that define a type of mutation and how to perform it.
 For example, there's a mutation operator that changes a `+` into a `-`.
 In MuTalk, they all have an *Operators* tag and are subclasses of `MTAbstractMutantOperator`.
 By default, they are all used, but if you want to use only some of them, proceed as follows *(don't forget to give actual instances of operators, not just the class)*: